sspgydx/learngit/readme.txt

-Git is a version control system.
+Git is a distributed version controll system.
 Git is free software.